Vladimir96Ru/C-Examples/README.md

         conditional operation.
 Calculate the value of a function using first the conditional operator and then the conditional operator.
 ***

+        5. Shift

+        In character array A[N] rotate by K < N elements to the right.
+        The last K elements are then moved to the first K positions.

 --------------------------------------------------------------------------------